 - Including location keyword in categories

-For more information on the study, click here to review it in its entirety.
+For more information on the study, click here to review a David’s work on the Moz website.

 With the right local SEO strategy, you will find your website climbing the rankings which will result in increased search engine and call traffic.